Gab Bags List

 Outliers - Malcolm Gladwell

 Acclaimed writer Gladwell looks at the factors that predict success in any field and narrows them down to several areas.
 Using examples from Beethoven to Bill Gates, he identifies the common elements - the circumstances of the individual's birth, the culture they are raised in, and the world that surrounds them as they introduce their talents to a wider audience.
 He also cites a major factor in the time these outliers spend honing their craft.
 Is there such a thing as a "self-made man"?
-(Large Print and Audiobook)
+(452 pages; 5 Large Print copies, plus audiobook)

 Passing - Nella Larsen

 A classic of the Harlem Renaissance, by the first African-American woman to win the Guggenheim creative writing award.
 Larsen tells the story of Irene Redfield, the wife of a highly respected Harlem doctor.
 Irene and her friend Clare Kendry are both light-skinned enough to 'pass' as white, but only Clare has chosen to do so, after marrying a wealthy white man who hates black people.
 Clare recklessly risks her secure life to associate with the friends of her youth, and Irene begins to fear that Clare is preying on her family.
 As much a marvel for Irene's voice - and the uncertainty over Clare's true actions - as for the commentary on race and class relations in the 20s, the ending alone guarantees a good discussion.
 (122 pages; 12 copies)

 Persepolis - Marjane Satrapi